We explore the science, technology and art of the still and moving image, and its impact on our lives.

 Our Museum is home to over 3.5 million items of historical significance.
 We look after the National Photography, National Cinematography and National Television Collections.
 We have three cinemas, including the UK’s first IMAX theatre, ten floors of free interactive galleries and exhibition spaces, and two major film festivals each year.

 There’s a lot going on!

-The National Photography Collection in our care comprises the Daily Herald Archive, the Royal Photographic Society Collection, and the Kodak Museum Collection, amongst other world-class objects and images.
+The National Photography Collection in our care comprises the Daily Herald Archive, The Royal Photographic Society Collection, and the Kodak Collection, amongst other world-class objects and images.
 It incorporates both aesthetic and technical developments, from the earliest experiments to contemporary digital imaging, including the world’s first negative, an extensive collection of photographic technology, and key images by the most influential photographers of our time.

 >> Read posts about Photography

 The National Cinematography Collection started in 1913 with the gift of equipment from the British cinema pioneer Robert W. Paul.
 Over 13,000 objects and artefacts trace the pre-history and history of cinema, from optical toys and magic lanterns to today’s converging motion picture and digital technologies.
 Plus, we have three cinemas: Pictureville, Cubby Broccoli, and the UK’s very first IMAX.
 We’re extremely proud of our eclectic film programme, and our Pictureville cinema has the only permanent, regularly programmed Cinerama installation in Europe.
 Two major film festivals every year keep the film team on their toes.

 The National Television Collection in our care represents the evolution of the technological means of generating, storing and displaying moving images by electro-mechanical and electronic methods, from the late 19th century up to the present day, and aims to record the development of television content production, particularly in Britain.